Law Offices of Forrest & Forrest, PLLC

-Experienced South Florida
+Experienced South Florida Family Law Attorneys

 On Behalf of | May 17, 2018 | Property Division

 All service members on December 31, 2017, automatically stayed on the old plan.
-Anyone with less than 12 years of service on that date (or equivalent points for a Reserve or National Guard member) has an important decision to make by December 31, 2018.
-This group of service members have the choice to opt out of the old retirement system and into the new BRS by that date.
+Anyone with less than 12 years of service on that date (or equivalent points for a Reserve or National Guard member) had the opportunity to opt out of the old retirement system and into the new BRS.
+They had to make that choice by December 31, 2018.
+The Department of Defense provides detailed information and additional information about BRS to help service members understand the program.

 Potential BRS challenges in Florida divorce